May 19, 2008

 If there is still corn to be planted during the last week of May, switching to a hybrid about 5 days earlier in maturity would be something to consider.
 Before the last week of May, stay with the hybrids you chose unless you were trying to stretch the season by planting a hybrid 5 days longer than what is common in the area.

-low population and/or uneven stands.
-Re-planting poor stands may be something
+population and/or uneven stands.
+Re-planting poor stands may be something that growers

-that growers will be debating about soon.
-The following table can help in
+will be debating about soon.
+The following table can help in making replant decisions:

 Influence of planting date and plant population on corn grain yields